brightway-lca/brightway2-ui/docs/content/usage.md

 # Usage

 This is a command-line utility to browse, search, and filter databases.
+When you’re ready to boss it around, grab the full lexicon in [the commands section](./commands.md) — it's the tool's secret diary, except it wants you to read it.

 ## Tool invocation